amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 2. Remove the mitochondrial reads after alignment.

+### PCR duplicates
+During library preparation procedure some PCR artifacts may arise that might interfere with the biological signal of interest Therefore, they should be removed as part of the analysis pipeline before peak calling.

 ## Peak Calling
 Model-based Analysis of ChIP-Seq [(MACS2)](http://liulab.dfci.harvard.edu/MACS/index.html) is a program for detecting regions of genomic enrichment.
 Altough MACS2 initially designed for  ChIP-seq, but it works nicely on ATAC-seq aswell and other genome-wide enrichment assays that have narrow peaks.